*As of July 6, 2020, Quicken Loans is no longer accepting USDA loan applications.

 - Fill out a deed in lieu of foreclosure form and provide any documentation requested.

 Getting a deed in lieu is a legal process and having a real estate lawyer help you may be a good idea.
-They’ll have an understanding of the provisions of the agreement and what you will and won’t be responsible for.
+They’ll understand the provisions of the agreement and what you will and won’t be responsible for.
 Having someone negotiate on your behalf could save you money above and beyond whatever legal fee is necessary.

 Does A Lender Have To Accept A Deed In Lieu Of Foreclosure?